 Why Elizabeth I of England Stayed Unmarried all her Life

-Throughout her life, Elizabeth I (1533-1603) remained resolute in spite of all the scorn that came her way for not getting married.
+Throughout her life, Elizabeth I (1533-1603) remained resolute in spite of all the anxiety that due to her refusal to get married or bring forth any child of her own.
 Many of her advisers strongly counselled her to take herself a husband in order to keep the succession line to the throne unbroken.
 It was certainly unheard of at that time for a woman not to marry, let alone remain unmarried and rule one of the most powerful kingdoms at that time.

 The British Parliament even got impatient on this subject.
 They sought to strong-arm the Queen into marrying by cutting down the budget for the royal family.
 Elizabeth emphatically refused their requests and pleas.
 In her mind, she was determined to honor the bond that existed between her and the British public.
 She viewed marriage as something that would/could dilute this special bond.
 Queen Elizabeth was extremely intelligent on this matter.
 She knew that taking a husband from outside England would lend England to external influences.
 Similarly, marrying an English man could have induced rivalry among the nobles.
 Her only option was then to tow a safe and neutral line, i.e. an unmarried life.

 Aside from the above explanation, historians actually believe that Elizabeth did not want to have her power diminished.
 It was common for female rulers and monarchs to play peripheral roles the moment they got engaged or married.
 Some male consorts even went as far as sabotaging the efforts of their spouse so as to appear more pronounced and influential in the eyes of the public.
 And if none of that worked, some male consorts were cunning enough to eliminate the queens in order to have full control.